 Putting this hash into the website CrackStation, it returned the password almost instantly.

-These websites use huge dictionaries of hashed data, some of this data is hashed common passwords, some is dictionary words, some is entire Wikipedia articles, and so on.
+These websites use huge dictionaries of hashed data, some of this data is hashed common passwords, some is dictionary words, some is entire word lists and Wikipedia articles, and so on.

 How Data Breaches Make the Problem Worse

 According to Forbes, just the first half of 2019 saw 3,800 publicly disclosed data breaches, amounting to 4.1 billion exposed records.
 What makes these figures even more alarming is that the number of breaches in 2019 increased by 54% compared to the previous year.
 The problem is, with each additional breach, more valuable data goes into the hands of these bad actors.

 When a large company has their login credentials stolen, cybercriminals now have a huge set of data that provides insights, such as which passwords are the most popular, for example, which sports team names become common passwords in that area, and so on.
 These passwords get added to dictionaries.
 This data is still extremely valuable even when the password has been hashed.

 Password hashing has long been considered a secure way of storing passwords.
 Hashing involves taking the native password, for example, “Yellow3”, and converting it into a string of numbers and letters of a fixed length.
 Hashing algorithms are designed to be difficult to crack and difficult to reverse engineer.
 All hashing algorithms are deterministic, which means if you input the same value, you’ll always get the same hashed output.
 However, they are also designed so that changing a single character the resulting hash will look completely different.
 This element of their design makes them considerably more difficult to reverse engineer, but the only thing standing in an attacker’s way is a large set of data and a powerful computer.